brian-squared/www/content/posts/2023/11/omniwheels/index.md

 Thankfully, around the time we started thinking about building a Pi Wars entry, the pocket-money pirates at Pimoroni released their [Motor 2040](https://shop.pimoroni.com/products/motor-2040) driver board.
-This is ideally suited to a 4-motor omniwheel robot.
+This is ideally suited to a 4-motor mecanum wheel robot.
 It's got 4 motor drivers, and can be easily used with their [motors with encoders](https://shop.pimoroni.com/products/micro-metal-gearmotor-with-micro-metal-motor-encoder), using the on-board RP2040 to provide accurate speed control of each motor.